 By empowering cancer patients about their potentials, capabilities, and capacities, they are reminded of their value as a person before they found out about their illness.
 The thing about cancer and other terminal diseases is that once you are aware of it, it ultimately affects how you view life and how you act in your daily life.
 As we know that it’s not easy, letting these patients know that people believe in them and people support them can make a huge difference in their mindset and attitude.

 Secondly, in empowering cancer patients, it’s important to know which hobbies are fun but still safe to do for them to engage in and be part of.
 It’s essential to be very creative in thinking of ways for them to enjoy without leaving out the fun part.
+As Jennifer L. Taitz, PsyD, LA-based clinical psychologist suggests, “Activity scheduling entails creating a plan, say, Sunday night, for the week where you plot out times to be with people, take exercise classes, work on projects, etc. Often, people wait until a mood or motivation moves them.
+Rather than waiting for those tenuous experiences, I urge people to be proactive and follow their values.
+Don’t wait to feel better, but start to live better now.”
 Here are a few suggestions!

 - Art making: Through art therapy, cancer patients can get ahold of their creative juices and make it come to life!